berserkhmdvhb/MADS-MEDICIMAGE/README.md

 # Image Restoration

 Samples were chosen from the [BRATS dataset](https://www.med.upenn.edu/cbica/brats2020/data.html) to apply image registration using ANTs software.
+A particular sample used is the `BRATS_003.nii.gz` file.

 ## Header
 The header of nifti files derived from BRATS were checked to have more sense of their format.
 Using the value of `sform_code` or `qform_code`, the coordinate system of the file is determined.